guildai/guild.ai/pages/index.md

 ---

 <p class="highlight">

-Guidl AI is a comprehensive platform for machine learning engineers.
-Use it to automate data preparation, training, testing, and deployment of machine learning models.
-Capture experiment results and performance metrics to inform design decisions and govern your model ecosystem.
+Build better models faster and avoid costly errors from manual process.
+Guild AI automates and measures ML operations like training, data preparation, deployment, and serving.
+Use it to control and optimize your machine learning pipeline.
 </p>

 <p class="highlight">
 Guild AI is vendor and platform independent.
 It's freely available under the Apache 2.0 open source license.
 </p>

 ---